oreximus/learnings/InformationTechnology/WebDevelopment/typescript.md

 let numbers = [1,2,3];
 ```

-- But if change the values of array like this:
+- But if we change the values of array like this:

 ```
 let numbers = [1,2,'3'];